 Common Reporting Standard (CRS)

-Denmark is among the ‘early adopters’ of the CRS, whereby the first exchange of information will take place in 2017.
+Denmark is among the ‘early adopters’ of the CRS, whereby the first exchange of information took place in 2017.

 The Council Directive 2014/107/EU, amending Directive 2011/16/EU as regards mandatory automatic exchange of information in the field of taxation, has been fully implemented in Denmark and is effective from 1 January 2016.